SPYR0999/A3R0CR4FT/README.md

 # A3R0CR4FT
 THE Minecraft server for aviation enthusiasts!

+Our server is made to run on Minecraft 1.12.2 with forge installed.

 Click [here](https://discord.gg/9sDKrX828T) for a link to our Discord server.

 Click [here](https://github.com/SPYR0999/A3R0CR4FT/blob/main/tutorials/installProcess.md) to know how to enter the server.